 Those carefree days are few and far between, your life will become fairly routined.
 So make the most of those adhoc meals out with your boyfriend (he’s going to be your husband by the way, soz for the spoiler), be the bad influence on your friends and lure them out for ‘just one drink’ and then roll in at three am.
 Remember to keep a bit of yourself, still get drunk and disorderly and don’t even think about the next day.
 Kids are pretty great for hangovers – they distract you away from those pounding headaches, no time for laying on the sofa weeping into your McDonalds now.

 I’m so glad you love washing and ironing so much because your laundry pile is about to quadruple.
-Infact you’ll get these Ikea wash baskets and you wont have one, you’ll have four – whites, blacks, blues and pinks.
+In fact you’ll get these Ikea wash baskets and you won’t just have one, you’ll have four – whites, blacks, blues and pinks.
 You think I’m joking?
 I’m not.

 You will need to find your voice.
 You will need to be the voice for your kids.
 Don’t be afraid to disagree with something, stop going along with things for an easy life all the time.